What is Data Orchestration? A Guide to Handling Modern Data

 Data Orchestration and Cloud Storage

 Data orchestration isn’t bound by a particular type of data, data platform, or infrastructure.
 The growth of cloud technology, however, has pushed engineers to develop more cloud-driven orchestration approaches to maximize the advantages cloud infrastructure brings to the table while leveraging sound orchestration principles.

 By and large, data orchestration platforms are becoming increasingly abstracted from lower-level solutions to facilitate hybrid cloud orchestration.
 For example, cloud solutions like AWS or Azure have some form of orchestration available.
 Higher-level cloud orchestration can abstract these systems and leverage their capabilities to build solutions that can handle complex orchestration over hybrid cloud and on-prem environments.

-Unify Data Silos to Optimize Data Management with WekaIO
+Unify Data Silos to Optimize Data Management with WEKA

 Data silos limit your ability to get the most value out of your data.
 Your organization needs to deploy high-performance computation solutions that can draw from your collected data without tripping over opaque systems and unavailable information.

-WekaIO operates wherever your data is: on-premises, on the cold, or in a hybrid cloud environment.
+WEKA operates wherever your data is: on-premises, on the cold, or in a hybrid cloud environment.
 We do so without sacrificing HPC for your data-intensive applications, whether in the life sciences or training AI and machine learning platforms.
-Best of all, through an environment-agnostic approach to clouds, containers and bare-metal servers, WekaIO accomplishes this by working with your existing IT infrastructure.
+Best of all, through an environment-agnostic approach to clouds, containers and bare-metal servers, WEKA accomplishes this by working with your existing IT infrastructure.